You can make money as a model, even if you don’t look like Kate Moss. Seriously!

 As with fashion models, there are height restrictions and you must have a model face.
 There are no specialist agencies so apply as you would for fashion or catalogue modelling and use the Association of Model Agents website to find good ones.

-Some of the world’s top agencies include Storm, Elite, Ford, Models 1, IMG and Select.
+Some of the world’s top agencies include Storm, Elite Model Management, Ford, Models 1, IMG and Select.

 Want to get your baby-to-be into modelling?

 Bumps are required to model for maternity wear or parenting magazines.
-Expectant mums can model from any stage of their pregnancy right up to their due date.
+An expectant mum can make money as a model from any stage of her pregnancy right up to her due date.